 The transition from a planktonic (free-swimming) existence to growth attached to a surface in a biofilm occurs in response to environmental factors, including the availability of nutrients.
 We show that the catabolite repression control (Crc) protein, which plays a role in the regulation of carbon metabolism, is necessary for biofilm formation in Pseudomonas aeruginosa.
 Using phase-contrast microscopy, we found that a crc mutant only makes a dispersed monolayer of cells on a plastic surface but does not develop the dense monolayer punctuated by microcolonies typical of the wild-type strain.
 This is a phenotype identical to that observed in mutants defective in type IV pilus biogenesis.
 Consistent with this observation, crc mutants are defective in type IV pilus-mediated twitching motility.
 We show that this defect in type IV pilus function is due (at least in part) to a decrease inpilA (pilin) transcription.
 We propose that nutritional cues are integrated by Crc as part of a signal transduction pathway that regulates biofilm development.

-George A. O'Toole; Karine A. Gibbs; Hager, Paul W.; Phibbs, Paul V.; and Kolter, Roberto, "The Global Carbon Metabolism Regulator Crc Is a Component of a Signal Transduction Pathway Required for Biofilm Development by Pseudomonas aeruginosa" (2000).
-Open Dartmouth: Faculty Open Access Articles.
+O'Toole, George A.; Karine A. Gibbs; Hager, Paul W.; Phibbs, Paul V.; and Kolter, Roberto, "The Global Carbon Metabolism Regulator Crc Is a Component of a Signal Transduction Pathway Required for Biofilm Development by Pseudomonas aeruginosa" (2000).
+Dartmouth Scholarship.
 1113.